Zsombi55/IsPrime/README.md

 # IsPrime
- Determines if the given number is a Prime or not.
+ Determines if the given number is a Prime or not, then at a later time wether it is Deletable or not.

+ Another attempt at converting one of my JS applications into C#.